danbev/learning-iot/README.md

 (Spänning in Swedish) is the difference in charge between two points.
 This is measured in volt (V) and the symbol used is `U` from the German word unterschied that means difference.
+Electrons flow from the netative terminal of a voltage source around the curcuit as they are attracted by the positive terminal.

 ### Current
 Is the rate at which charge is flowing.
 Is measured in ampere (A) and the symbol